Deploy an EVM contract

 . -

-Export the RPC URL.
+Set the RPC URL as an environment variable.
 Specify the standard localhost address or Chiado's EVM endpoint:

 - Local node